-The new Health and Wellbeing Building will be opening in 2022, a space on-campus dedicated to the promotion of integrated care amongst our student body, practice partners and the wider community.
-It will house brand-new clinical simulation facilities, two state-of-the-art hospital wards, a midwifery birthing unit, a new sports and exercise facility, a working radiography imaging suite and counselling/physiotherapy clinic rooms.
+The new Health and Wellbeing Building opened in 2022, a space on-campus dedicated to the promotion of integrated care amongst our student body, practice partners and the wider community.
+It houses brand-new clinical simulation facilities, two state-of-the-art hospital wards, a midwifery birthing unit, a new sports and exercise facility, a working radiography imaging suite and counselling/physiotherapy clinic rooms.

 The DigiTech Centre opened in 2021 and is a hub for digital research and training.
 The Centre is based at Adastral Park and features high tech laboratories which support the delivery of the ICT and Digital Creative courses offered by the University.